 Autism Spectrum Disorder (ASD) Licensed Specialist Standards and Competencies

-(1)(a) An Autism Spectrum Disorder Specialization may be indicated on any TSPC Basic, Standard, Initial or Continuing Teaching License with a special education endorsement so long as the educator qualifies for the specialization by demonstrated completion of a Commission-approved program for Autism Spectrum Disorder specialization.
+(1)(a) An Autism Spectrum Disorder Specialization may be indicated on any TSPC Basic, Standard, Initial or Professional Teaching License with a special education endorsement so long as the educator qualifies for the specialization by demonstrated completion of a Commission-approved program for Autism Spectrum Disorder specialization.

 (b) Once the specialization is earned and placed on a license, it may only be removed at the educator’s request.

 (a) Academic Curriculum: Language arts, mathematics, science, social sciences, health, physical education, world languages, and the arts;

 (b) Expanded Functional Core Curriculum: Communication development, social development, self-advocacy, cognitive development, sensory processing skills, organization skills, adaptive skills-life function, and transitional skills for life span.

 (3) To be eligible to add an Autism Spectrum Disorder specialization on a TSPC license, the application must:

 (a) Hold a Basic, Standard, Initial or Professional Teaching License with any special education endorsement;